-The Community Park is a partnership project between Murrayburn & Hailesland Community Park Association (MHCPA) and South West Edible Estates (SWEE).
+The Community Park is a partnership project between Murrayburn & Hailesland Community Park Association (MHCPA) and Wester Hailes Growing Communities (WHGC).
 Our intention is to develop the Greenway, (the large greenspace between Murrayburn & Hailesland), into a high quality community greenspace which promotes play, recreation and the well-being of residents.

 The Association was established in January 2017 to provide a forum for residents passionate about improving the local area (MHCPA Facebook Page).
 We have started with the development of the Neighbourhood Garden, our next goal is to establish an Adventure Playground next door.

-MHCPA & SWEE have been delivering Natural Play outdoor play sessions for local children since 2017.
-In 2018, SWEE installed a pop-up Community Cafe in a shipping container as a base of operations in Murrayburn & Hailesland whilst we established the Neighbourhood Garden.
+MHCPA & WHGC have been delivering Natural Play outdoor play sessions for local children since 2017 and in 2021 began partnering with The Green Team to continue delivering them.
+In 2018, WHGC installed a pop-up Community Cafe in a shipping container as a base of operations in Murrayburn & Hailesland whilst we established the Neighbourhood Garden.

 Community Park Study